 One of the easiest ways to keep things interesting during any type of learning environment is to change up the scenery.
 For example, when the weather is nice, set up a makeshift classroom in the school’s yard to give your student a break from the confines of their classroom or home office.
 For parents with students at home, one parent mentioned they enjoy decorating outdoor areas with educational materials to mimic the movement between classes they would experience in the classroom.

 Virtual study groups and in-person social groups are a great way to get your students to interact with their peers.
 Whether you establish study groups based on each subject or simply add extra time in the day for social-emotional interactions, it’s important your students engage with their classmates as much as possible while at school or learning from home.

 With remote learning comes newfound flexibility.
 Rather than giving your student a fixed schedule, ask them what they would like to work on first.
 Students may be more motivated to work on a task that they’ve chosen.
 Also, find new and unique ways of sharing information, such as having guest speakers join virtual meetings or incorporating at-home assignments that feature hands-on, play-based learning.
 These lessons can also be applied to in-person learning.

 8. Teacher Office Hours

-Many surveyed teachers have virtual office hours in place and expressed a desire for remote students to take advantage of this time.
+Many surveyed teachers had virtual office hours in place and expressed a desire for more students to take advantage of this time.
 During student-teacher 1-on-1s, students can ask for additional support or direction that they might not be getting otherwise.